Dzogchen Beara: History

 Peter and Harriet Cornish bought the land where Dzogchen Beara is located in 1973.
 In 1992, they offered the land and its buildings to a charitable trust under the guidance of Sogyal Rinpoche.
-Harriet died in 1993 and her death, and the way she was cared for, became the inspiration for the Spiritual Care Centre, which opened in 2007.
+Harriet Cornish died in 1993 and her death, and the way she was cared for, became the inspiration for the Spiritual Care Centre, which opened in 2007.
 Peter Cornish and Dzogchen Beara were the subject of a documentary made for Dutch television called The Retiring Hermit.
 Cornish's memoir describing the creation of Dzogchen Beara was published in 2014 under the title Dazzled by Daylight.

-In 2006 the centre became the first Buddhist centre in Ireland to host a Christian Mass, performed by Father Laurence Freeman.
+In 2006, the centre became the first Buddhist centre in Ireland to host a Christian Mass, performed by Father Laurence Freeman.

-In 2017 following multiple allegations of physical, emotional and sexual abuse from current and ex-members of Rigpa, Sogyal Rinpoche "decided, with immediate effect, to retire as spiritual director from all the organizations that bear the name of Rigpa in different countries around the world".
+In 2017, following multiple allegations of physical, emotional and sexual abuse from current and ex-members of Rigpa, Sogyal Rinpoche "decided, with immediate effect, to retire as spiritual director from all the organizations that bear the name of Rigpa in different countries around the world".